Tapping Rural America: Craft Breweries Pour New Life Into Small Towns

 It's more than a three-hour drive now to the nearest airport.
 And the closest major city is Denver — six hours.
 But Mayhew says she doesn't miss the traffic and the crime.
 People don't lock their doors.
 Everyone knows everyone here.

-While it's probably too early to call it a trend, what's happening in Valentine is part of a broader cultural phenomenon in rural America.
-Young people who grew up in small towns, and have been watching them struggle from afar, are feeling this calling to come home.
+While it's probably too early to call it a trend, what is happening in Valentine is part of a broader cultural phenomenon in rural America.
+Young people who grew up in small towns and have been watching them struggle from afar are feeling this calling to come home.

 Take Valentine's own mayor, Kyle Arganbright.
 The 35-year-old decided to move home a few years ago after graduate school in Lincoln, Neb., and a stint in Washington, D.C.
 He and a buddy from high school who also recently moved back are two of Bolo's main investors.